 If you cannot weep for your own sins because you have none, remember

 that there are many sinners who can be disposed for mercy and charity.

 It was for these that the prophets lamented; and when Jesus saw them,

 he wept bitterly.
 The holy David also wept as he said: "I beheld the

 The Third Way of Prayer

-At the end of the
+At the end of

-has corrected me unto the end" [Psalm 17:36].
+"Thy discipline has corrected me unto the end" [Psalm 17:36].
 This is

 why the Order decreed, in memory of his example, that all the brethren

 as they were bowing down in worship and reciting the psalm "Miserere"